-Buying a car, whether it’s a flash new 13 plate or a bargain used model, can be exciting.
+Buying a car, whether it’s a flashy new one or a bargain used model, can be exciting.
 However, it does come with some boring but necessary administration which, if you’re not careful, can cost you more than it needs to.

 So if you’re in the market for a new set of wheels, here’s a look at how to transfer your car insurance to your next car, and not pay more than you have to in the process.